 The Uyghur People and Poverty

-With the increased rate of poverty among the Uyghurs in China, the so-called happiness of these people is doubtful.
 In China’s northwestern Xinjiang region, nearly 704,000 residents in Hotan county live below China’s poverty line.
 This accounts for 27 percent of impoverished Uyghurs in the entirety of Xinjiang.

 According to Uyghur living in the region, the high rate of poverty among their ethnic minority is due to the local government’s failure to grant land to growing families.
 People living in Xinjiang rely heavily on agriculture to support themselves.
 However, when Xinjiang officials fail to distribute land to citizens, Uyghurs have less to eat and less to sell, which means they cannot save money, pay for electricity or pay for medical care.